Post

 WEnd

-Within the decompiled source code, the C2 IP and port can be found.
-Additionally, an interesting string can be found on variable $y.
+Within the source code, the C2 IP and port can be identified.
+Additionally, the variable $y had a suspicious value.

 threat5

-Searching 0njxq80 on Google, another source code can be found on GitHub.
-This shows that njRAT was the malware family.
+Searching the value online, another source code can be found on GitHub which shows the malware family.

 threat6